 The site is not currently used for horticulture, nor are many of the existing and developed sites within the surrounds.
-The general development pattern evidenced is that of residential and commercial activities being located within a ~300m setback from the Waimate North frontage.
+The general development pattern evidenced is that of residential activities being present and co-existing with horticultural activities.
 It is understood that the general area has some of the components which make the activity of horticulture potentially viable.

-This includes versatile soils (noting the site has mapped class 3s1 soils), access to water, and access to other matters (i.e transport routes) that may make such horticultural activities viable.
+This includes versatile soils (noting the site has mapped class 3s2 soils), access to water, and access to other matters (i.e transport routes) that may make such horticultural activities viable.

 It is understood that the Regional Policy Statement for Northland 2016 based versatile soils off the New Zealand Land Resource Inventory.
 It is noted that this is based off mapping at a scale of 1:50,000.
 It is considered that this scale is appropriate for regional level planning, but at a district and site specific level, mapping at such a scale should not be supported as rationale for rezoning areas of land within the Horticulture Zone.
+Our clients may provide further soil mapping and testing evidence at a site specific level to confirm this matter.